Tonic Water and Diabetes: Can You Still Enjoy a Gin & Tonic?

 Regular tonic water is essentially sugar water with a hint of bitterness.
 Not ideal for blood sugar control!
 However, diet tonic water seems like a safe bet, right?
 Not always.
 Some artificial sweeteners might impact blood sugar or insulin sensitivity in certain people.
 Plus, quinine itself is a bit of a wildcard – research on how it affects blood sugar is limited.

-See also Does Tonic Water Hydrate You?
+See also Does Tonic Water Have Salt?

 So, Can Diabetics Drink Tonic Water?